 The Kansas Insurance Department helps consumers when they have disputes with insurance companies.
 Such assistance has resulted in millions of dollars in refunds and claims payments for consumers.

-More than 22,000 resident agent-producers and more than 102,000 nonresident agent-producers are licensed in Kansas to sell insurance products.
-The Kansas Insurance Department also requires agents to meet ongoing continuing education requirements.
+More than 22,000 resident producers and more than 102,000 nonresident producers are licensed in Kansas to sell insurance products.
+The Kansas Insurance Department also requires producers to meet ongoing continuing education requirements.